Tech Support Guide

 You should have ordered the bypass valve for your filter’s/softener’s control valve.
 They are two valve handles usually red in color one on the incoming and one on the outgoing side of the water connections on the control valve.
 To place the filter in bypass BOTH must be turned 90 degrees to where they are across the flow of water coming into and out of the filter.

-WFOA F100/S100 control valve they use a 5/8″ inner diameter and we recommend a clear plastic tubing.
+WFOA F100/S100 control valves use a 5/8″ inner diameter.
+We recommend a clear plastic tubing.

 F150 and Hydrotech 95 control valves use a 1″ inner diameter clear plastic tubing